Turn2us launches Edinburgh Community Programme

-Full details and criteria can be found Edinburgh Trust Community Programme section of our website together with an application form to download.
+Full details and criteria can be found Edinburgh Trust Community Programme section (link no longer available) of our website together with an application form to download.

 Applications will close on Friday 21 April 2017 and shortlisted projects will be invited to come and chat about their ideas in mid May.